mizerc/mizerc.github.io/content/posts/the-1st-post.md

 This is my first attempt using [Hugo](https://gohugo.io/) to generate this website from plain markdown.

+Hugo is a static site generator made in Go.

 ### Installing Hugo (MacOS)

 - `brew update`